 Twenty-year-old air conditioners typically use about 6,000 watts of power an hour to cool an average-sized home.
 Today’s air conditioners use as little as 1,710 watts per hour, reflecting a significant increase in efficiency.

 Friendly Carbon Footprint

-For years, manufacturers used R-22 (Freon) as the refrigerant in air conditioners.
-Freon is the name used for DuPont’s chloroflourocarbon and hydrochlorofluorocarbon refrigerants.
+For years, manufacturers used R-22 as the refrigerant in air conditioners.
+R-22 is the name used for DuPont’s chloroflourocarbon and hydrochlorofluorocarbon refrigerants.
 Other companies sell the product under other names.
 R-22 is one of the most common ozone-depleting refrigerants.
 Modern air conditioners use R-410A, which benefits the environment because it does not deplete the ozone.

 The computerized systems of today are easy to use, and allow precise control of your indoor environment.
 Features of smart systems include the ability to regulate individual thermostats, notifying you when an AC repair is needed, and the capability of adjusting settings remotely from your computer or smartphone.